This piece was originally published on March 12, 2018, and was updated on November 24, 2022.

 Just for fun, though, let’s crunch some numbers.

 Say you make $100,000 and you’ve got $40,000 saved for your down payment (that’s on top of additional costs involved with buying a home, including; taxes, closing costs, inspection costs, legal fees, insurance, and others.
 Yeah, buying a home is expensive).
-We’ll also assume 25-year amortization and a mortgage rate of 2.99%, the best available mortgage rate in Toronto at the time of writing.
+We’ll also assume 25-year amortization and a mortgage rate of 4.79%, the best available mortgage rate in Toronto on November 4, 2022.

 Compare today's top mortgage rates